aliveadult/aliveadult/readme.md

 ```
 https://hf-mirror.com/EvolutionaryScale/esm3-sm-open-v1/tree/main/data
 ```
-so that you can generate esm3 for homologous use later.
+so that you can generate protein homology later.

 ## 🛠️ Run Code